FennerLabs/pepper/README.md

 pip install .
 ```

-After installation you may use all pepper methods and reproduceworkflows from our current projects

-## Projects

 ### Bayesian inference for soil biotransformation half-lives - Hafner et al., 2023
 Here's how to reproduce the data and the figures from the publication: